gselander/lake-ta-hint/draft-serafin-lake-ta-hint.md

 Like all EAD items, ead_ta_hint consists of the ead_label, a predefined constant that identifies this particular EAD structure, and the ead_value, which in this case is a byte string containing a CBOR map with the CBOR-encoded TA hints.

-The following CDDL defines the EAD item:
+The following CDDL defines the EAD item, where header_map is defined in {{Section 3 of RFC9052}}, and contain one or more COSE header parameters.

 ~~~~~~~~~~~~~~~~~~~~ CDDL
 ead_ta_hint = (